gdsfactory/gdsfactory/docs/component_intro.md

             c.add(ref)
             for p in c.ports.values():
                 # Here we don't care too much about the name we give to the ports
-                # since they will be renamed.
+                # since they can be renamed.
 We just want the names to be unique
                 c.add_port(name="{}".format(port_id), port=p)
                 port_id += 1

+        c.auto_rename_ports()
         return c